Ritesh-Sivanathan/dogs-bagels-cnn/README.md

 also i didn't use any tutorials or guides or anything i just used a lot of documentation and lots (and lots and lots) of stackoverflow for the errors

-to run on ur own machine i think it's just tensorflow you need to install: pip install tensorflow
+to run on ur own machine:
+1. pip install tensorflow
+2. run main.py
+3. run classifier.py
+4. should work pls tell me if it's broken so i can fix it

 okay thanks for reading